You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Glassworking Workshop Details

-Step into the world of glass art with our hands-on Blown Glassworking Workshop.
-Guided by the talented artists from Firebird Community Arts F[website]s [instagram] in Chicago, you'll have the opportunity to create your own solid glass sculpture.
+Step into the world of glass art with our hands-on glassworking workshop.
+Guided by the talented artists from Firenation, you'll have the opportunity to create your own solid glass sculpture.
 This immersive experience is perfect for anyone looking to explore the captivating art of glassmaking.

 What to Expect